NovaForgeCtrl/LUMS/README.md

 ---

-# 👤 Create the LUMS Service Account
+# 👤 Create the LUMS Service User

 LUMS should not run as root.

-Create a dedicated service account:

 ```bash
 sudo useradd \